How do I get an application?

 What is the current initiation fee and annual dues?

-For the 2018 membership season, the initiation fee is $8,000 and annual dues are $1,050.
-If you are offered membership, you will have 7 days to accept the offer.
-Both the initiation fee and annual dues (minus your deposit) must be paid within two weeks of your membership acceptance.
+See above.
+If you are offered membership, you will have 3 days to accept the offer.
+Both the initiation fee and annual dues must be paid within two weeks of your membership acceptance.
 Annual dues are subject to change.

 What is the role of the Primary Sponsor for applicants to Crestmoor Community Association?